emylz/music_log_reader/README.md

 ### Get log <a id="link5">

 The scripts run on Linux.
-Open a konsole and go to the directory scripts of the project.
+Open a console and go to the directory scripts of the project.
 The project files and folders look like this :
 ```bash
 .
 ├── README